bryanlammon/supra/readme.md

 ### Pandoc Options

 Supra's second step is an optional use of Pandoc.
-If you send Supra's output to the terminal or a Markdown file (see [Usage](#usage)), neither Pandoc nor the post-processor will run.
+If you send Supra's output to the terminal or a Markdown file, neither Pandoc nor the post-processor will run.
 But if you set your output to a `.docx` file, Supra will run the pre-processor's output through Pandoc, producing a `.docx` file.

 As noted above in [Basic Usage](#basic-usage), Supra also allows the use of a [custom reference](https://pandoc.org/MANUAL.html#options-affecting-specific-writers).
 Supra comes with two custom reference files, both of which work with all of Supra's options:

 * `supra-reference.docx`, which uses common legal scholarship formatting, and
-* `supra-refrence-book.docx`, which uses my preferred formatting.
+* `supra-reference-book.docx`, which uses my preferred formatting.

-Use of `supra-refrence-book.docx` requires that you have the fonts Cormorant Garamond and Cormorant SC installed.
+Use of `supra-reference-book.docx` requires that you have the fonts Cormorant Garamond and Cormorant SC installed.
 You can download them [here](https://github.com/CatharsisFonts/Cormorant).

 ### Post-Processing Options

+Supra can also make some edits to the `.xml` markup in the `.docx` file that Pandoc produces.
+These can make the journal-editing stage of law review writing easier, and they can reduce (or maybe even eliminate) the time that you must spend in Microsoft Word.

 #### Automatically Updating Cross-References